-Late one evening, a drunk started his SUV and rammed into B.G., pinning her against the wall of a pub, fracturing her bones, and piercing the main artery in her leg.
+Late one evening, a drunk who had been over-served started his SUV and rammed into B.G., pinning her against the wall of a pub, fracturing her bones, and piercing the main artery in her leg.
 Responding police found her still pinned to the building, which suffered structural damage due to the force of the impact.

 The victim was transported to Harborview, where she underwent multiple surgeries on her severely injured leg.